SciLifeLab/TIDDIT/README.md

 =============
 The main TIDDIT module, detects structural variant using discordant pairs, split reads and coverage information

-    TIDDIT --sv [Options] --bam bam --ref reference.fasta
+    python TIDDIT.py --sv [Options] --bam bam --ref reference.fasta

 Where bam is the input bam file.
+And reference.fasta is the reference fasta used to align the sequencing data: TIDDIT will crash if the reference fasta is different from the one used to align the reds.
 The reads of the input bam file must be sorted on genome position.
 TIDDIT may be fine tuned by altering these optional parameters:

-    -n - the ploidy of the organism, 2 is default
     -o - the prefix of the output files(default = output)

     -i - the maximum allowed insert size of a normal pair.
 Pairs having larger insert